kodalli/ymir/README.md

-# Ymir: RLHF Dataset Builder (WIP)
+# Ymir: AI Dataset Generation and Management Tools

-Ymir is a tool for creating and managing RLHF (Reinforcement Learning from Human Feedback) datasets for language models.
+Ymir is a comprehensive toolkit for creating, managing, and processing AI datasets with a focus on language models.

 ## Features

+- **RLHF Dataset Builder**
   - Side-by-side comparison of responses from different LLMs
+  - Collection and export of human preferences for model training
   - Support for multiple LLM providers (OpenAI, Google, DeepSeek, Ollama)

+- **Knowledge Triplet Extraction**
+  - Extract subject-predicate-object triplets from text
+  - Create knowledge graphs and structured data from unstructured text
-- Collection and export of human preferences
+  - Manual addition and editing of triplets

+- **Batch Dataset Processing**
+  - Process large datasets using CSV files
+  - Customize prompts with template variables
+  - Track batch processing status in real-time

+- **Document Processor**
+  - Extract and process text from PDF documents
+  - Automatically detect table of contents and chapter structure
+  - Split PDFs by chapters and generate structured datasets

+- **Modern, Responsive UI**
-- Built with FastAPI and HTMX for a responsive, modern UI
+  - Built with FastAPI, HTMX, and Hyperscript
+  - Clean design with custom styling
+  - Interactive, single-page application experience

 ## Development Setup

 After cloning the repository:

-1. Ensure you have Python 3.12 installed on your system.
+1. Ensure you have Python 3.11 or higher installed on your system.

-2. Install uv:
+2. Install uv (recommended) for dependency management:
    ```bash
    curl -sSf https://astral.sh/uv/install.sh | bash
    ```